QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 This is a friendly, collaborative event for all FM users on VHF and UHF.

-> This page was last updated on Sunday October 06 at 22:10.
+> This page was last updated on Monday October 14 at 21:12.

 ---